Overview

 Eat Dates

-The research is promising on the benefits of eating dates towards the end of your pregnancy.
+The research on the benefits of eating dates towards the end of your pregnancy is promising.
 Especially concerning the duration of labor and the reduced use of synthetic oxytocin during labor.
 Based on the research, expecting moms in the intervention groups ate about 6-7 dates per day (60-80 grams).
 One study had participants consuming dates from 36 weeks, and all others started at 37 weeks.
 No study has determined the exact quantities and timeframes to eat dates.
-For an in-depth analysis, see the episode on the research on eating dates and labor, the proposed mechanism of action, and recommendations for including these in your pregnancy diet.
+For an in-depth analysis, see the episode on the research on eating dates.

 Pack Your Hospital or Birth Center Bag

 As you get closer to your due date, you want to pack your bag for the hospital or birth center.
 You can download a checklist to make sure you don’t forget anything.
-Pack your bag packed and be ready to go by week 37.
+I recommend having your bag packed and ready to go by week 37.

 Make Postpartum Healing Pads (Padsicles)

 Padsicles are postpartum healing pads that you can DIY at home.
-These are a fantastic tool to help soothe sore areas and are super quick and easy to make.
-Adding a few ingredients to feminine pads and freezing them before you give birth can make you more comfortable once you are home with your baby.
-This episode answers a question about what recipe to use and gives you simple step-by-step instructions to make postpartum healing pads.
+These are fantastic tools to help soothe sore areas and are quick and easy to make.
+Adding a few ingredients to feminine pads and freezing them before birth can make you more comfortable once you are home with your baby.
+This episode answers a question about what recipe to use and gives simple step-by-step instructions to make postpartum healing pads.

 Watch Out for Signs of Labor